Best CD Rates 2026: Top High-Yield Certificates of Deposit

 1. Bread Savings

-Bread Savings (formerly Comenity Direct) consistently offers the highest 1-year CD rate at 5.00% APY with no minimum deposit and no monthly fees.
-Their online platform makes account opening simple, and funds are available at maturity without automatic renewal hassles.
+Bread Savings (member FDIC, formerly Comenity Direct) offers the highest 1-year CD rate at 5.00% APY with a $0 minimum deposit and no monthly fees.
+Their online platform makes account opening simple, and funds are available at maturity without automatic renewal — the maturity proceeds are deposited back to your linked external account.
 Customer service is available via phone and secure messaging.
+Bread Financial is a publicly-traded company (NYSE: BFH) with over $5 billion in total deposits as of Q1 2026.

 Best for: Savers looking for the highest 1-year return with zero minimum investment.